 The company first included “Chevron” in its name in 1977, where it merged six gas and oil companies into one—Chevron U.S.A Inc.

 Chevron’s core focus is “achieving increasingly higher levels of safety, operational and environmental excellence.”
 The insignia is in the shape of a shield.
 This directly ties into their focus by representing safety reliability, and history.

-The ‘V’ pattern represents a Chevron, or a V shaped mark, that coincides with the company name.
-Chevron pattern usage can be traced back to 1800 B.C where archaeologists recovered pottery designs palace of Knossos on Crete in modern day Greece.
+The ‘V’ pattern represents a Chevron or a V-shaped mark, that coincides with the company name.
+Chevron pattern usage can be traced back to 1800 B.C when archaeologists recovered pottery designs palace of Knossos on Crete in modern-day Greece.

 Red and blue chevrons pop out on the white background, symbolizing patriotism and the country where Chevron Corporation conducts the majority of its business—The United States of America.

 The red and blue are gorgeous shades and contrasts that perfectly complement each other in a dance of harmony, not too bright nor too dark.
 The viewer is looking at proverbial eye candy: the logo’s colors are ravishing and memorable.